bradallenfisher/dmd-course-materials/topics/narrative.md

 **Wayfinding** is tells the story of how to find your way in an unfamiliar place, often delivered through signs, markers, lights, color, and other architectural features.

 **Graphic design** uses visual design elements to communicate simple ideas like how to use a voting ballot to abstract ideas like a company's identity.

+**Politicians** use stories to gain public support for proposed policies.

 ## Bookshelf
 [Digital Storytelling: A Creator's Guide to Interactive Entertainment.
 Carolyn Handler Miller.
 2014.
 ISBN-10: 0415836948](http://www.amazon.com/Digital-Storytelling-creators-interactive-entertainment/dp/0415836948)